sequelize/cli/README.md

 ### The migration schema

-The CLI uses [umzug](https://github.com/sequelize/umzug) and it's migration schema.
-This means a migration has too look like this:
+The CLI uses [umzug](https://github.com/sequelize/umzug) and its migration schema.
+This means a migration has to look like this:

 ```javascript
 "use strict";